Are you looking for help on your benchtop or splashback?

-A stone or concrete stone inspired benchtop contrasts nicely with a mosaic tile splashback with long, thin tiles to mimic a rock wall, for example.
+A laminate or concrete stone inspired benchtop contrasts nicely with a mosaic tile splashback with long, thin tiles to mimic a rock wall, for example.
 The mosaic splashback can use a range of colours within the same colour spectrum (shades of grey, for example) to give a strong two-toned effect.

-The contrast colour doesn’t necessarily mean a “block” of colour either.
+The contrast colour doesn’t mean a “block” of colour either.
 A splashback in a dark kitchen that is looking to add colour and contrast can do so by having a row of coloured tiles or glass, or a feature mosaic within a more conservatively coloured tile splashback.

-Warm it in Wood
+Warmth in Wood

 Pairing your cabinetry with warm timber tones can also provide a stunning look.
-A timber laminate benchtop that contrasts with dark cabinetry can give make your kitchen feel warmer.
+A timber laminate benchtop that contrasts with dark cabinetry can make your kitchen feel warmer.
 This works well when paired with a lighter tile on the splashback.

 Your kitchen is a hub of activity, so it’s essential to create a functional and stylish space.
 When it comes to design elements, the benchtops and splashback plays a crucial role.
 Choosing colours to complement black benchtops depends on personal preference.
 If your personality is vibrant and you love a a bold statement use vibrant greens or a pop of colour.
 If you’re more on the neutral side then subdued hues like white or grey would be your vibe.